IBM/drawIT/README.md

 # drawIT
-Automate creation of diagrams.
+Automate creation and layout of diagrams.

 ## Overview

-Automate creation of diagrams that can be viewed in IBM2 on the diagrams.net desktop.
+Automate creation and layout of diagrams that can be viewed in diagrams.net.

-The [Mac beta (internal use only)](https://github.ibm.com/acs-sa/it-architecture-diagrams/releases/tag/v30.2.45-ibm2beta2) of the diagrams.net desktop is currently available.
-Windows desktop with IBM2 will be avaiaible when IBM2 is published.

-Note that the drawIT beta is subject to change until finalized, and the IBM2 beta will change when IBM2 is published.

 ---